 And that leads us to inventory.
-I explained the inventory issue in my February 2020 journal entry.
-Check it out if you like.
-I sold clothing in six sizes.
+I sold clothing in six sizes and three to four colorways per design.
 That's a large inventory to maintain.
 At times, it seemed all we did was build inventory.

 How do all those clothes get made?
 Every week my assistant and I would cut a set of pieces, say six vests and six tunics.
 My stitcher (seamstress) would make them, except for finishing details.
 I would dye and finish them; make buttonholes and sew on buttons.
 If my stitcher made a mistake sewing vests for example, it would be the same mistake on all six vests.
 They all had to be corrected.
 Too much work and frustration.

 In the summer of 2016 my long-time assistant quit.
 She wanted to move on, and I have never held anyone back.
 I needed to make changes, cut something out.
 I stopped making skirts and pants.
 Special orders were good business, but extremely time consuming, and the next to go in 2017.
 I made a few customers angry, but it was the right decision.

 Costs kept going up.
 I was hardly making a profit on clothing.
 Raising prices wasn't a good idea.
 Clothing sales were already down.
 It made no sense to produce a product that wasn't making money.
 Accessories, buttons and yarn were selling well, and I enjoyed making them.
 That was the way to go.